rumlingd/mobius_on-premise_doc/source/installation.rst

 ==================

 Before you can use the Mobius On-Premise SDK, you have to follow a few steps as explained here.
-There are two ways of installation: wheel package and docker image.
-The docker image is very easy to install, but is around 6GB (for the GPU version).
-The wheel package requires a few more steps to be installed, but is only around 400 MB.
-By default we provide a docker container.
-Therefore, our instructions focus on this set-up.
+We provide our solution as a combination of a python package (wheel) and dockerfile.
+Using the Dockerfile allows to build a docker image with everything you need to run the Mobius Vision SDK.

 Requirements for the Mobius On-Premise SDK